jk-fisher/the_viney_agency/_authors/blackhurst_chris.md

-His The Greatest Cash Machine in the World, the story of the Glazer’s acquisition and running of Manchester United will be published in 2023.
+His The Greatest Cash Machine in the World, the story of the Glazerï¿½s acquisition and running of Manchester United will be published in 2023.